 This course examines the various manifestations of religion in modern Arab culture.
-Through works written by both Arab and Western authors students will explore the major religions of the Arab world, and how they have shaped modern Arab culture.
+Through works written by both Arab and Western authors, students will explore the major religions of the Arab world, and how they have shaped modern Arab culture.
 Course conducted in English.
-Students wishing to complete written work in Arabic should register under the ARAB number; students completing written work in English should register under the ARIN number.
-Meets Gen Ed 2002 - Global Cultural Perspectives.
+Cross listed with ARAB 185 and RELG 185.
+Students wishing to complete written work in Arabic should register under the ARAB number; students completing written work in English should register under the ARIN or RELG number.
+Meets Gen Ed - Global Cultural Perspectives.
 3 hours lecture.

 ARIN 193 Introduction to Arab Culture 3 Credits

 This course introduces some of the main themes and concepts of Arab culture(s) in Arabic-speaking countries.
 This course will highlight such topics as: the history, geography, and demographics of the Arab World; the concept of ethnicity and Arab identity; the importance of religion, namely Islam; political structures in Arab societies; family structure; the role of the Arabic language; literature; cinema; music, etc. Course conducted in English.
 Meets Gen Ed - Global Cultural Perspectives.
 Meets World Cultures Requirement.
 Cross listed with ARAB 193.
 Previous course ARIN 201 effective through Spring 2012.
 3 hours lecture.